 I started out as a fitness instructor - teaching Body Pump and Body Attack in gyms across London part-time around my day job.

 However, working with people to help them reach their goals was so satisfying that I decided to leave my office job to devote myself full-time to health and fitness.
 Feeling as I do now - healthy and energised and at the size I want to be - I just can’t imagine feeling any other way and so therefore a healthy lifestyle is always my top priority.
 I have never looked back!

 2. How important is diet when training?
 Are abs really made in the kitchen?

 That is a phrase you hear all the time in the media - but with good reason - Yes, it is true.
-You really can’t out-exercise a bad diet, and no matter how hard you train, if you aren’t eating well, you won’t get the results you deserve.
+You really can’t out-exercise a bad diet, and no matter how hard you train.
 But I feel the word “diet” is a negative one as people often associate it with starving themselves, which is also a bad thing when living an active lifestyle.
-You need to fuel your body both with energy for your workouts and your recovery period afterwards and people who restrict or count calories often aren’t eating enough.
-This shocks my clients when I tell them they need to eat more!
+You need to fuel your body both with energy for your workouts and your recovery period afterwards.
+It sometimes shocks my clients when I tell them they need to eat more!
 But as long as you are eating the right foods for your activity levels you really don’t have to starve yourself.
 It’s all about moderation.

 3. What is your philosophy on food and cooking?